MascotPhp/Mascot/doc/internals.rst

 Symfony
 -------

-Following Symfony components are used by Silex:
+Following Symfony components are used by Mascot:

 * **HttpFoundation**: For ``Request`` and ``Response``.